SaverioNapolitano/dsa/README.md

-# fundamentals-of-computer-science-II
+# Data structures & algorithms
-Some exercises in C for the Fundamentals of Computer Science II exam
+Some exercises in C for the Data Structures & Algorithms (formerly Fundamentals of Computer Science II) exam

 ## Table of contents
 * [book](#Book)